BDC Hamburger Icon

 • Meshing your smart household appliances with no latency

-Given the cost of some high-end Wi-Fi hardware, it’s good news that 802.11ax will be backward-compatible with the existing ― and in some cases older ― 802.11a/b/g/n/ac standards.
+Given the cost of some high-end Wi-Fi hardware, it’s good news that 802.11ax is backward-compatible with the existing ― and in some cases older ― 802.11a/b/g/n/ac standards.

 Reception

 The Wi-Fi standards moved to the 5GHz band to reduce contention with 2.4GHz household appliances.
-802.11ax does indeed operate on the 5GHz band, but the IEEE designed it specifically for high resiliency.
+802.11ax operates on both the 5GHz and 2.4GHz bands, but the IEEE designed it specifically for high resiliency.
 The informal title of the 802.11ax specification is HEW.

-The IEEE is architecting 802.11ax to provide steady, resilient performance even in Wi-Fi-dense areas.
+The IEEE has architected 802.11ax to provide steady, resilient performance even in Wi-Fi-dense areas.
 For example, think of how many wireless local area networks (WLANs) compete on both the 2.4GHz and 5GHz bands in a typical high-rise apartment building.
-[Related article: What Is VoIP? ]

 Range

-As of this writing, we know very little about the effective indoor and outdoor range supported by 802.11ax.
-For comparison, 802.11n ― the current-generation Wi-Fi standard ― has an approximate indoor range of 70 meters, or 230 feet.
-Its approximate outdoor range is 240 meters, or 820 feet.
+802.11ax has a 230-foot indoor range and an 820-foot outdoor range.
+For comparison, 802.11ac ― the previous Wi-Fi standard ― had an approximate indoor range of 150 feet and an approximate outdoor range of 300 feet.
 [Learn what to look for in an internet service provider.]

 Bottom LineBottom line

-802.11ax offers MIMO-OFDM with four times the maximum theoretical bandwidth per stream, quicker speeds, better reception and the possibility of a better range.
+802.11ax offers MIMO-OFDM with four times the maximum theoretical bandwidth per stream, quicker speeds, better reception and a better range.

 What are its features, and what problems does 802.11ax solve?

-The standard 802.11ax brings with it a wide range of new features, including a much-needed increase in the standard quality of service, which is an industry term for how Wi-Fi resources are used.
-Here are some of the new and improved features you’ll see with the standard 802.11ax:
+802.11ax has introduced a wide range of new features, including a much-needed increase in the standard quality of service, which is an industry term for how Wi-Fi resources are used.
+Here are some of the new and improved features you’ll see with 802.11ax:

-• Better Wi-Fi experience:11ax addresses the complexity of frequency bands used in Wi-Fi.
-It improves the capacity and allows individual devices to connect to Wi-Fi more quickly and easily.
+802.11ax addresses the complexity of the frequency bands used in Wi-Fi.
+It improves capacity and allows individual devices to connect to Wi-Fi more quickly and easily.
 This is especially beneficial in areas with overlapping coverage, such as school settings, apartment buildings, airports and train stations.
-802.11ax has improved performance, especially in these areas of overlapping coverage.
+802.11ax offers improved performance, especially in these areas of overlapping coverage.

-• Downlink and uplink orthogonal frequency-division multiple access (OFDMA): OFDMA increases user data rates and reduces latency, especially devices with short frames or low data rate requirements, such as Internet of Things devices.
+OFDMA increases user data rates and reduces latency, especially on devices with short frames or low data rate requirements, such as Internet of Things devices.
 802.11ax has multiuser capacity, meaning a transmission can be divided in the frequency domain with various groups of subcarriers with frames for different destinations.

-• Outdoor operation: Various features improve the outdoor performance, but the most important is a new packet format where the most sensitive field is now repeated.
+Various features improve 802.11ax’s outdoor performance, but the most important is a new packet format where the most sensitive field is now repeated.
 Other features include modes that introduce redundancy to allow for error recovery and longer guard intervals.

 Did You Know?Did you know